peartreelane/peartreelane.github.io/_posts/2017-10-16-trip-to-bermuda.md

 ![bermuda sea](../img/post-assets/boat-trip.jpg)

 From the outset Bermuda was truly **breathe taking**, high temperatures, and the beaches with its pink sand and exceptionally clear water.
-Being hosted by wonderful friends.
+In such a beautiful country It was a honour to be hosted by wonderful friends.

 ![bermuda sea](../img/post-assets/beach-day.jpg)

 ![bermuda sea](../img/post-assets/lighthouse-pic.jpg)

 Initially I didn't think there would be much to do in Bermuda but I was proved wrong.
-Firstly the America’s Cup was on while we where there, what an experience to see New Zealand and America compete in the final.
+Firstly the America’s Cup was on while we where there, what an experience to watch New Zealand and America compete in the final.

 There are so many beautiful bays to relax on a lounger basking the high temperatures eating chilled fruit and salty crisps.

  ---

- We visited the Crystal Caves of Bermuda, a tourist attraction since 1907 discovered by two teenagers in 1905.
+ We also visited the Crystal Caves of Bermuda, a tourist attraction since 1907 discovered by two teenagers in 1905.
 Deep, Clear underground pools of azure blue water.
 Incredible formations of every size and shape imaginable.
 Deep, clear underground pools of azure blue water.
 Incredible formations of water.

 ![crystal caves](../img/post-assets/caves.jpg)